This dish has endless variations that are passed on by our mothers, grannies and it’s the regional love and called for reminiscence.

 2. Put the meat in.
 Seal the meat properly.
 Add the rest of the ingredients in – chili sauces, soy sauce, rock sugar then add the water.

 3. Stir and mix well then lid on.
-Stew in low heat for 3 hours or/ transfer to a slow cooker until the meat is very tender or/ in the oven for 2.5 hours or more.
+Stew in low heat for 3 hours or/ transfer to a slow cooker until the meat is very tender for 3 hours or more.

 Ideally a slow cooker is used.

 Personally I use a thermal cooker.

 Thick noodles (Dao Chow) are served better with the stew.
 Add some radish, carrot, shallots.